-We’re working to stage a basic in-concert showcase version of Act One in Summer 2019.
+Kenny and I are now working to stage a basic in-concert showcase version of Act One in Summer 2020.

-Check back for updates and (we hope) dates and places of performances.
+Check back for more, including (we hope) dates and places of performances.

 From 2007 to 2011, I co-authored a summer series of interactive murder mystery dinner theater shows at Chesapeake College, Wye, Maryland.